mercadopago/payment-bricks-sample-node/README.md

 4. Remember to replace `YOUR-URL` with the URL from the step 2, `YOUR_PUBLIC_KEY` and `YOUR_ACCESS_TOKEN` with the corresponding [credentials](https://www.mercadopago.com/developers/panel) from your account.

 5. Navigate to `YOUR-URL` from step 2 in your browser.
 In your first access to this URL, you will be prompted with a warning page.
-You'll need to inform your public IP Address, but don't worry, the warning page shows you how you can do it.
+You'll need to inform your public IP Address, but don't worry, the warning page shows you how you can do that.
 Then paste your public IP in the input field and  **"Click to Submit"**.

 6. That's all, now you can access your localhost running app through the URL exposed by localtunnel.